stefanoborini/book-modelviewcontroller/source/from_smartui_to_traditional_mvc.rst

 performance.
 Cached data are never authoritative, and should never be pushed back into the Model, or handed out to other objects.

-A View is generally composed out of Widgets, reusable visual building blocks provided by a Widget toolkit library.
+A View is generally composed out of **Widgets**, reusable visual building blocks provided by a Widget toolkit library.
 Examples of widgets are buttons, checkboxes, and menus.
 Complex interfaces are assembled from a collection of Widgets, hierarchically contained in dialogs, windows and other visual containers.
 This intrinsic hierarchic nesting must be factored in when we want